 People look for therapy when they are experiencing a difficult time in their lives.
 It may be that they are struggling with their emotions, feel stuck, out of control, and feel unable to speak to family or friends.

 All people are individuals and unique, and as such, different people have different needs from therapy.
 Counselling can be a place to explore thoughts and feelings, identify ways of thinking and interacting with others, and uncovering root causes to long standing issues.
 A person may be looking for tools to resolve their problems or ways of coping.
 I work using predominantly a person-centred approach, although I do integrate elements of emotion-focused therapy, transactional analysis and CBT; drawing on many useful resources to enable me to meet different client’s needs.

-I also work with couples who are experiencing difficulties in their relationship.
-By working together on the things that are creating unhappiness, couple counselling can help both partners move on from stuck and often difficult patterns of interaction.
-Couple counselling can help improve communication, manage difficulties and work towards resolving problems, to lead to a happier and more fulfilling relationship.
+I work with couples who are experiencing difficulties in their relationship.
+I aim to facilitate improving a couple's relationship through working together on the things that are creating unhappiness.
+This can help both partners to move on from stuck and often difficult patterns of interaction.
+This in turn can lead to a happier and more fulfilling relationship.
+Couple therapy can help improve communication, manage difficulties and work towards resolving the problems in the relationship.